Los Angeles County Board of Supervisors: Term limits

 In March 2002, Los Angeles County voters passed Measure B to limit the supervisors to three consecutive four-year terms.
 If a supervisor fills a vacancy, the unexpired term counts towards the term limit if there are more than two years (half the term) left to serve.
 The provisions of the measure were not retroactive, meaning that the term limit clock for supervisors who were serving at the time the measure passed would start with the next election.
-At the time term limits were imposed, Don Knabe, Mike Antonovich, and Yvonne Brathwaite Burke’s terms were scheduled to end in 2016 (Brathwaite Burke chose to retire in 2008), while Gloria Molina and Zev Yaroslavsky served their terms until 2014.
+At the time term limits were imposed, Don Knabe, Michael D. (Mike) Antonovich, and Yvonne Brathwaite Burke’s terms were scheduled to end in 2016 (Brathwaite Burke chose to retire in 2008), while Gloria Molina and Zev Yaroslavsky served their terms until 2014.

 County Chair or Mayor

 The chair or “mayor” of the Board of Supervisors serves a term of one year, meaning that a supervisor who is elected for a term on the board will get a chance to serve at least one term as chair/mayor.
 Upon expiration of the term, the duties of the chair/mayor are rotated among the board members by order of seniority.
 Along with their general responsibilities as a member of the board of supervisors, the chair/mayor has several unique duties to fulfill, including presiding over board meetings and controlling the agenda of the board.
-Michael D. Antonovich, during his tenure as a supervisor, called himself "mayor", a practice that was not continued by subsequent supervisors.
+Mike Antonovich, during his tenure as a supervisor, called himself "mayor", a practice that was not continued by subsequent supervisors.